The Windows Logon Tool is compatible with Active Directory SAM account names in the form of “Domain\Username”.

 Register the above registry on the AD participating PC, then use the configuration tool to set up the logon settings for your AD account.(reference)

-If the name of the account that appears in the selection box in the list of accounts when you assign accounts and authenticators is UPN, it is set up correctly.
+If the name of the account that appears in the selection box while assign accounts and authenticators is the UPN, the set up has been performed correctly.

-Using AD’s Group Policy Management, add the registry entries you specified in Step 2 to the registry entries in your PCs configuration so that the policies are applied to all your PCs.
+Using AD’s Group Policy Management, add the registry contents you specified in Step 2 to the registry entries in your PCs configuration so that the policies are applied to all your PCs.

 Please refer to the Microsoft manual for the setting method, etc. to find out how to set up the system in a way suitable for each AD environment.